FadiZahhar/NuxtTraining/readme.md

+# Working with our first project

-# Making API request Vue JS Way
+## Making API request Vue JS Way
 1. create a new folder in the pages and name it posts
-2. create a new file insie posts and name it index.vue
+1. create a new file insie posts and name it index.vue
-3. create a template and add the following code below
+1. create a template and add the following code below

 ```
 <template>